 Traditional SEO metrics like impressions and click-through rate are becoming unreliable indicators of brand visibility.
 A brand can rank #1 for a keyword and still lose traffic because an AI Overview absorbed the answer before anyone scrolled down.

 Citation is now the atomic unit of AI visibility.
-Each time an AI model names your content as a source, it signals to the user that your brand is an authority on the topic.
+Each time an AI model names your content as a source, it signals to the user that your brand is an authority.
 Unlike a search result that competes with nine others on the page, an AI citation often stands alone or shares space with only two or three other sources.

 How AI Models Decide What to Cite